gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 Matching some of the key known parameters in the video:

-Incoming water temp = 16°C
+- Incoming water temp = 16°C - this assume the start of the graph above is the tank starting from cold.

-Tank temperature = 60°C
+- Tank temperature = 60°C

-HP input power = 10 kW!
+- HP input power = 10 kW!
 (Note this is from a 7 kW Valliant, apparently it can do this outside of extreme weather - going back to my early point about confusing specifications!)

-Outside

-Flow as 8.5 L/min
+- Flow as 8.5 L/min (this is quoted in the video)

 The model estimates a shower time of 43 minutes.
 Noting that the heat pump doesn’t appear to reach 10 kW until about 10 mins into the shower, ramping from about 6 kW of heat: